-Hardpop is an electronic music venue located in the city of Juárez, México that plays host to both international and national DJ’s.
-Their visual identity, a contemporary interpretation of classic military insignia paired with a combination of familiar and unusual typographic forms bound by a consistent weight, and a collateral solution that reflects the contrasting nature of the name through material choice, colour and print finish, was created by ‘supermodernist’ design bureau Face.
+Hardpop is an electronic music venue located in the Mexican city of Juárez that plays host to both international and national DJ’s.
+Their new brand identity, a contemporary interpretation of classic military insignia, familiar and unusual typographic forms, print that reflects the contrasting nature of the name through material choice, colour and print finish, was created by design studio Face.

 “No introduction needed for Hardpop.
 One of the best clubs in the world (named twice by DJ Mag), after 6 years it was in need of a little upgrading; a touch of minimal and modernism, along with some obscure, mysterious elements, but nonetheless aesthetically perfect.
 Based on german military symbols, modernist typography and a very swiss-german layouts, we re-created this iconic identity giving the brand a “facelift” that evokes both the classic and modern styles you can find inside its walls.”